Climate Policy Relevant Sectors

 Reports of policy makers using CPRS

-• The European Central Bank (ECB) reported in its Financial Stability Report of June 2019 some preliminary estimates of aggregate exposures of financial institutions to CPRS relative to their total debt securities holdings, as ranging between 1% for banks to about 9% for investment funds (ECB, 2019).
+• The European Central Bank (ECB) reported in its Financial Stability Report of May 2019 a special feature on climate change and financial stability with some preliminary estimates of aggregate exposures of financial institutions to CPRS relative to their total debt securities holdings, as ranging between 1% for banks to about 9% for investment funds (ECB, 2019).

-• The European Insurance and Occupational Pensions Authority (EIOPA) reported aggregate exposures to CPRS of EU insurance companies at about 13% of their total securities holdings (EIOPA, 2018).
+• The European Insurance and Occupational Pensions Authority (EIOPA)2019 Financial Stability Report analyses aggregate exposures to CPRS of EU insurance companies at about 13% of their total securities holdings.

-• The European Banking Authority, in its Financial Risk Assessment of the Banking System of December 2020, has used the CPRS methodology to analyse the transition risk of a universe of 2.4 trillion euros of loans of EU banks (EBA 2020, page 29).
+• European Banking Authority (EBA) report Risk Assessment of European Banking System, December 2020, (pag.
+28-29) used the CPRS methodology to analyse the transition risk of a universe of 2.4 trillion euros of loans of EU banks.